University of New Hampshire College of Professional Studies Online

 Is It Hard to Get Into University of New Hampshire College of Professional Studies Online?
 Acceptance Rate & Requirements

 As a public institution in Manchester, New Hampshire, University of New Hampshire College of Professional Studies Online enrolls students across a range of programs.
-The school reports a graduation rate of roughly 22%.
+The graduation rate is roughly 22%.

 Can I Afford It?